BernardoMG/reTHINK-Beta-Tester-Event-v2.0/2nd_Tutorial.md

 ## Task 1 (`estimate: 10 minutes`)

 To accomplish this first task, each team can continue working on the developed application of the first challenge.
 The only difference is that now the application must use `Code Generator Reporter` and `Group Chat Manager` hyperties.
 So, it is necessary to deploy the `Group Chat Manager` hyperty into the application.
-This second hyperty is also present in the `hysmart.rethink.ptinovacao.pt` catalogue.
+This second hyperty is also present in the `hybroker.rethink.ptinovacao.pt` catalogue.

 ## Task 2 (`estimate: 2 hours and 30 minutes`)